washingtonyachtclub/documents/WYC_Constitution.md

 Nominations of officers shall be made at a General Meeting.
 These nominations shall be submitted by the Executive Council and shall be seconded from the floor.
 Further nominations may also be submitted form the floor.

 ### Timing of elections
-Elections for one commodore, vice commodore and rear commodore shall be held during the Fall Quarter.
-The election of the other commodore shall be held in the Spring Quarter.
+Elections for one Commodore, Vice Commodore, and Rear Commodore shall be held during the Fall Quarter.
+The election of the other Commodore shall be held in the Spring Quarter.

 ## Procedures for Voting
 The Officers shall be chosen by a voice vote of the Members of the Club at the same Meeting.
 A simple majority (50%) of the vote shall be necessary to fill any office.